 Lord’s Library contributor Bill Furioso offers commentary on the Wonderful Counselor Scripture found in Isaiah 9:2, 6-7.
-Check out their ministry At Christ’s Table for additional Bible studies and resources.
+Check out his ministry At Christ’s Table for additional Bible studies and resources.

 The passage Isaiah 9:2, 6-7, is the foundational Scripture for this message.
 This passage is actually a messianic prophecy about the coming of a child, a son, one from the lineage of David, who would reign as a King; but One Who would reign over, not only the entire earth, but also the heavens; One Who would reign forever, and One Who would reign, O, so very different than any other king in human history.